Overview: Choosing to study Latin through high school can make good sense for several reasons. Seven of them, in fact!

 So to be brutally honest, your kid will NOT learn to speak that supposedly “better than Latin” language conversationally in the homeschool environment — they just won’t.
 So don’t let that be an excuse to turn you off of Latin.

 Meanwhile, though, there is a Rosetta Stone for LATIN (yea, baby) that I have reviewed here: Homeschool Latin Practice for the Classical Conversations Challenge Years.
 It will SUPPLEMENT your Latin studies very well, giving your child practice that isn’t as boring as the ol’ textbook, without the expectation that they will become fluent in listening/speaking the language.
 So much less stress, y’all.

-4) Studying Latin means you have access to a unit study without even trying.
+4) Studying Latin through high school means you have access to a unit study without even trying.
 As your child studies Latin, they simultaneously learn a lot about the history and culture of Western Civilization.
 Latin texts are rife with allusions to ancient Greece and Rome — their leaders, their advancements, how people lived, their battles (which was a big part of their existence, since they were so busy conquering everyone and building those roads, don’t ya know).

 You can expand on this and really give your kids an in-depth look at the civilizations that are the foundation of European and American government and culture.
 It’s easy to add read-alouds that take place in ancient times, do map work, discuss the differences between ancient and modern-day governments, lifestyles, food (or whatever interests your family), throw in some Pythagorus, and grab some Shakespeare (Julius Caesar) or Homer to incorporate literature.
 Bing!
 A fascinating unit study all there for you.